-- Conduct site inspection to identify sensitive receptors, hazards, and key site conditions for inclusion in the CESMP. - Confirm material sources and spoil disposal areas, avoiding sensitive locations and waterways. - All permits (e.g., excavation permit, quarry licenses) must be secured and integrated into the CESMP. - Propose and secure approval for materials processing and concrete batching locations, with DSS oversight and verification of compliance before operations commence.
+- Conduct site inspection to identify sensitive receptors, hazards, and key site conditions for inclusion in the CESMP. - Confirm delineation of material sourcing and spoil disposal areas, avoiding sensitive locations and waterways. - All permits (e.g., excavation permit, quarry licenses) must be secured and integrated into the CESMP. - Propose and secure approval for materials processing and concrete batching locations, with DSS oversight and verification of compliance before operations commence. - Appoint and confirm all E&S personnel, including a qualified Environment and Safety (ESO/OHS) Officer and a Community Liaison Officer (CLO); DSS to review and approve appointments. - Provide advance notice (minimum 7 days) to all affected stakeholders-including the five Seaside communities-about the nature, scope, and timing of works.

-- Appoint and confirm all E&S personnel, including a qualified Environment and Safety (ESO/OHS) Officer and a Community Liaison Officer (CLO); DSS to review and approve appointments. - Provide advance notice (21 days initially and then 7 days) to all affected stakeholders-including the three Tokyo communities-about the nature, scope, and timing of works. - Provide signed agreements (minimum 7 days prior to construction) from all affected property owners, prior to - A Method of Works Plan (MOWP) will be developed to detail how all aspects of physical works will be undertaken within the host community.
+- Provide signed agreements (minimum 7 days prior to construction) from all affected property owners, prior to works commencing - A Method of Works Plan (MOWP) will be developed to detail how all aspects of physical works will be undertaken within the host community.
 The MOWP will include actions to clear and prepare the pathways, drainage, lighting and access works, excavations, installation of boxing for concrete works, protection of curing concrete and removal of boxing.
-Staging of works will be required to minimise impacts and reduce the time works will occur within the community. - Install project signage at each end of the project site prior to any physical works, showing project name, CLO contact, Help Desk details, and grievance instructions. - Conduct pre-construction training on grievance procedures and safety and environment training with all workers and subcontractors: - Require all workers to sign Codes of Conduct (CoC) as a key aspect of Labour Management Plan (LMP) and complete Health & Safety training before beginning work. - Deliver STI/SEAH prevention training to all staff including subcontractors and managers, using a qualified external facilitator. - Ensure safeguards systems are fully operational before mobilization, including recordkeeping systems, inspections, and incident registers. - Prepare a comprehensive CESMP at least 21 working days prior to mobilization, including: - CESMP overview with roles and responsibilities - Method of Works Plan (MOWP) - Community Liaison Plan (CLP) - Environmental Management and Controls Plan (ECMP) - Traffic Management Plan (TMP) - Labour Management Plan (LMP) - Waste and Hazardous Substances Management Plan (WMP) - Contractors Safety Plan (CSP) for OHS - STI and SEAH Prevention Plan (SSPP) - Monitoring and reporting protocols - Incidents register and Emergency Contingency Plan - Submit the CLP separately for early approval if needed, ensuring it details consultation with businesses, vendors, and local residents. - Submit the MOWP separately for early approval if needed and discussion and approval from community members and affected parties
+Staging of works will be required to minimise impacts and reduce the time works will occur within the community. - Install project signage at each end of the project site prior to any physical works, showing project name, CLO contact, Help Desk details, and grievance instructions. - Conduct pre-construction training on grievance procedures and safety and environment training with all workers and subcontractors: - Require all workers to sign Codes of Conduct (CoC) as a key aspect of Labour Management Plan (LMP) and complete Health & Safety training before beginning work. - Deliver STI/SEAH prevention training to all staff including subcontractors and managers, using a qualified external facilitator. - Ensure safeguards systems are fully operational before mobilization, including recordkeeping systems, inspections, and incident registers. - Prepare a comprehensive CESMP at least 21 working days prior to mobilization, including: - CESMP overview with roles and responsibilities - Environmental Management and Controls Plan (EMCP) - Traffic Management Plan (TMP) - Labour Management Plan (LMP) - Waste and Hazardous Substances Management Plan (WMP) - Community Liaison Plan (CLP) - o Contractors Safety Plan (CSP) for OHS - STI and SEAH Prevention Plan (SSPP) - Monitoring and reporting protocols - o Incidents register and Emergency Contingency Plan - Submit the CLP separately for early approval if needed, ensuring it details consultation with businesses, vendors, and local residents. - Appoint a full-time CLO, fluent in English and Bislama, who resides in the local community and is responsible for CLP and GRM implementation. - Include roadside market vendors and business operators in communication and disclosure efforts. - Communicate clearly about the GRM Help Desk, including how to make complaints and what the process will entail. - Protect and reinstate roadside furniture (e.g., signs, stalls) as needed, with oversight from the CLO and direction from DSS.

-- Appoint a full-time CLO, fluent in English and Bislama, who resides in the local community and is responsible for CLP and GRM implementation. - Include roadside market vendors and business operators in communication and disclosure efforts. - Communicate clearly about the GRM Help Desk, including how to make complaints and what the process will entail. - Protect and reinstate roadside furniture (e.g., signs, stalls) as needed, with oversight from the CLO and direction from DSS. - Source aggregates only from licensed, DSS-approved quarries, with no sand extraction permitted from beaches even if licensed; imported material must meet Vanuatu Biosecurity standards. - Confirm the source(s) of ready-mix concrete to be used. - Limit material deliveries to items needed for immediate use, due to space constraints in the community; laydown areas must be pre-approved by VARS PMU and minimize E&S impacts. - Obtain written consent and rental agreements from leaseholders for any private land used for laydown or storage, with proof of agreement.
+- Source aggregates only from licensed, DSS-approved quarries, with no sand extraction permitted from beaches even if licensed; imported material must meet Vanuatu Biosecurity standards. - Limit material deliveries to items needed for immediate use, due to space constraints in Seaside; laydown areas must be pre-approved by VARS PMU and minimize E&S impacts. - Obtain written consent and rental agreements from leaseholders for any private land used for laydown or storage, with proof of agreement.